bmen25124/SillyTavern-Custom-Scenario/readme.md

 It is because of UI, not functionality.

 ## Known Issues
-* Exported avatar and character lorebook might not work as expected.
+* Exported character lorebook might not work as expected.
 However, you can reselect this after a new card is created.